The Woman King: Critical response

 Jamie Broadnax of Black Girl Nerds called Viola Davis's performance a career best.
 Gyarkye said, "The Oscar-winning actress, known for digging into her characters' psyches, accesses an impressive level of emotional depth and nuance as Nanisca."
 The Wrap's Martin Tsai wrote, "Davis truly gets to flex the full range of her acting chops.
 A performance of this caliber is rare in what's essentially an action flick."
 Chris Bumbray of JoBlo wrote, "Her raw intensity is backed up by a newly jacked physique that makes her an imposing action heroine, and she performs exceptionally well in the numerous action scenes."
-Other cast members that were praised included Lashana Lynch (Evangelista at /Film and Reuben Baron at Looper.com called her the film's standout) and Thuso Mbedu, who was called a "breakout star" by several critics; Tim Grierson at Screen International said she "nearly steals the show" with an "exceptional supporting performance".
+Other cast members who were praised included Lashana Lynch (Evangelista at /Film and Reuben Baron at Looper.com called her the film's standout) and Thuso Mbedu, who was called a "breakout star" by several critics; Tim Grierson at Screen International said that she "nearly steals the show" with an "exceptional supporting performance".

-James said representation of history and culture "leans toward fantasy in its heroic moments, but is rooted in [the] truth about war, brutality, and freedom."
-Gyarkye said it "begins as portraiture and then surrenders to melodrama when faced with the challenges of translating history for the screen and constructing a coherent geopolitical thread."
+James said that the representation of history and culture "leans toward fantasy in its heroic moments, but is rooted in [the] truth about war, brutality, and freedom."
+Gyarkye said that it "begins as portraiture and then surrenders to melodrama when faced with the challenges of translating history for the screen and constructing a coherent geopolitical thread."
 Reuben Baron of Looper.com wrote, "The Woman King is an 8/10 for entertainment value, and 4/10 for how it deals with history."
 On the aspect of spectacle, critics said they wanted more action movies like The Woman King.
 Erbland said, "If this is what a Hollywood-ized and -sized blockbuster looks like in 2022, bring it on.
 Bring them all on."
 Evangelista concluded in his review, "Maybe one day we'll get to a point where such a movie doesn't feel groundbreaking, but here we are."

+The Africa Report describes the response from Benin, where the movie is set, as mixed, with some Beninese reactions pointing out the historical errors and the liberties taken in the representation of the Benin culture by replacing elements such as song and dance with South African substitutes and others responding positively to the depiction of Benin historical events in a major Hollywood production.